 A pre-selection committee, appointed by the festival for each category, will watch all submissions and make the final selection.
 We are not able to give feedback on films or reasons for the committee’s decisions.

-NOTE: DCPs made using Wraptor are not compatible with most cinema servers, and will not be accepted.
+NOTE: Wraptor-made DCPs are not compatible with our cinema's servers, and will not be accepted.

 For content included on our digital platform, we will also require a high res h264 file.